pbdevpros/Cpp-image-alignment-2dcamera/README.md

 * Use of concurrent programming - mutlithreading is utilized safely through promises and futures, mutexes and locks.

 ### Features & Usage
 The intent of the program is to read in an image, process it, overlay lines over the edges of an object and output the resulting image.
-It should also output a CSV file, indicating the co-ordiniates of the top-left, top-right, bottom-left and bottom-right corners of the image, and the degree to which the respective planes differ as a percentage value.
+It should also use the co-ordiniates of the top-left, top-right, bottom-left and bottom-right corners of the image to calculate the degree to which the respective planes differ in degrees.
-The input then will be image files and the output will be image files and CSVs.
+The input, then, will be image files and the output will be image files and the horizontal and vertical alignment (in degrees) printed in the log file.

 ### Implementation
 This project will fulfill it's requirements the following way: